The regularity theory for the Mumford-Shah functional on the plane: Density bounds, compactness, variations, and monotonicity

 After collecting some preliminary lower and upper bounds on the energy of minimizers and on the length of $K$, we will use them to introduce a pivotal procedure in the regularity theory, that of ``blow-up''.
 This procedure will allow us to zoom around a point $x\in K$ and extract meaningful limits (global minimizers) which in turn will give us a first rough picture of the local behavior around the point $x$.
 The second part of the chapter is devoted to important variational identities that can be derived by plugging suitable tests in \eqref{e:inner}.
 We will review several consequences of these identities (the determination of the cracktip factor, L\'eger's magic formula, the David-L\'eger-Maddalena-Solimini identity, and the truncated test identities).
 Finally, in the last section, we will introduce two important monotonicity formulae due, respectively, to Bonnet, and to David and L\'eger.
 While the first has a straightforward proof, which will be given in this chapter, the latter requires a more involved argument, which will be detailed later in Chapter 4.

-Though we have not yet introduced the concept of ``generalized minimizer'' for $E_0$ (which will be given in Definition \ref{d:generalized}), some preliminary statements hold for the latter as well and we point this out when needed.
-The proof will either become obvious once the concept is defined, or it is postponed to the appendix, where we will treat all cases.
+Although the concept of ``generalized minimizer'' for $E_0$ will be given in Definition~\ref{d:generalized}, some preliminary statements (which will be formulated earlier than Definition~\ref{d:generalized}) hold for generalized minimizers as well and we point this out when needed: the proof will either become obvious once the concept is defined, or it is postponed to the appendix, where we will treat all cases.